tchangkiat/aws-cdk-stacks/README.md

 3. Bootstrap AWS account for CDK with `cdk bootstrap`.

-4. Create an EC2 Key Pair named "EC2DefaultKeyPair" (leave other settings as default).
+4. Create an EC2 Key Pair named "EC2DefaultKeyPair" (leave other settings as default) in the [EC2 console](https://console.aws.amazon.com/ec2/home#KeyPairs:).

 5. Rename 'example.env' to '.env' and fill up all the values.